Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Analysis of HBROT and HBROTP

 \item [ \emph{(iv)} ] It is not convenient to calculate the RIC of the matrix A and \eqref{th-main-pursuit-1} is just a sufficient condition for the theoretical performance of HBROTP$\omega$.
-In practical implementation, the parameters $(\alpha,\beta)$ in HBROTP may be set simply as $ 0\leq \beta <1/4$ and $ \alpha \geq 1+\beta $ to roughly meet the conditions \eqref{th-main-pursuit-1}. \end{itemize}
+In practical implementation, the parameters $(\alpha,\beta)$ in HBROTP may be set as $ 0\leq \beta <1/4$ and $ \alpha \geq 1+\beta $ for simplicity to roughly meet the conditions \eqref{th-main-pursuit-1}. \end{itemize}

 \end{remark}